arcticmatt/pencil-flip/content/Literature/plath_observations.md

 > last night: a menstruating dream?
 (486)

 SP showing off her dream recall:
-> Dreamed several nights ago of having a fivemounths (born at five months?) old
+> Dreamed several nights ago of having a five-mounths (born at five months?) old
 > blond baby boy named Dennis riding, facing me, my hips, a heavy sweet-smelling
 > child.
 The double amazement: that he was so beautiful and healthy and so
 > little trouble.
 Ted claims this is a rebirth of my deep soul.
 Auspicious.